After months of speculation, Bungie finally shed light on how weapon retirement will actually work. In a nutshell:

 Bungie keeps saying weapon sunsetting will give them more freedom to create amazing weapons without having to worry they’ll need to keep them balanced forever (and then be forced to nerf them, as was the case for several Pinnacle weapons).

-I want to believe Bungie, but re-issuing weapons as they did with Gnawing Hunger and some Iron Banner weapons is a problem.
+I want to believe Bungie, but re-issuing weapons as they did with Gnawing Hunger and some Iron Banner weapons is not a good sign.

 Absolutely nothing was changed.